daronphang/programming-resources/coding-guidelines/hyrum-law.md

 ## Hyrum's law

-An observation on Software Engineering that: with a sufficient number of users of an API, it does not matter what you promise in the contract; all observable behaviors of your system will be depended on by somebody.
+Hyrum's law is a principle in software engineering that states: with a sufficient number of users of an API, it does not matter what you promise in the contract; all observable behaviors of your system will be depended on by somebody.

+Hyrum’s Law is a reminder of the complexity of maintaining software over time and the challenges of managing user expectations and assumptions.
+It encourages caution when making changes to public-facing APIs or widely used systems.
 This law is applicable in the context of maintaining a system with a longer lifespan and sufficient high usage.

 The name of the API, input and output data types define the **published contract**, while actual values of input and output data govern the **observable behavior**.
 Developers often rely on what they get, and not necessarily what they are promised.

+As the user base and complexity of an API grow, maintaining backward compatibility and avoiding breaking changes becomes increasingly difficult, even if you try to be careful.

 ### Interface and implementation